Little Green and the Hobbs!

 ”I’ve met a lot of great people,” Amanda said.
 She added that, “no one says no (about Little Green) because its for kids.”
 Amanda says we need to share so that the kids, “coming up through the ranks will want the same things.”

 Getting the word out, Amanda has been setting up at tractor shows and clubs.
 She tells us the importance of this publication.
-It is like the churches, if you do’t see kids there, soon you wont have anyone.”
+It is like the churches, if you don’t see kids there, soon you won’t have anyone.”
 The youth literally is our future, and the future of the hobby.

 The magazine, though for kids is also a great collectible for antique tractor collectors as well.
-Think about those early Wallaces Farmers and other magazines.
-Today you look for today!
+Think about those early Wallaces Farmers and other magazines that you look for today!
 Little Green will be among them in the future!

 Plus it is the story!
 “Everyone who collects has value to share, everyone has a story.”
 Little Green is a chance for your friend’s child, or your child or grandchild to tell their story!
 Little Green is available online, check out their website today!

 As for me and Jane, we have already met.
 We came up with a variety of adventures for Little Green, Harvey Harvester, Mollie Moline and the rest of the gang to get involved with.
 Read about the little tractors and more in upcoming issues.
-Thank you Don and Amanda that young ones can still experience this wonderful journey that Richard and Carol Hain began.
+Thank you, Dan and Amanda, that young ones can still experience this wonderful journey that Richard and Carol Hain began.

 You Might Also Like